 From our island base in Tenerife, you’ll even spot the usually nomadic long-finned pilot whales that settle down between the islands of La Gomera and Tenerife.
 And as a volunteer for cetacean conservation – dolphin and whale conservation – you’ll be a part of efforts to conserve these species and their marine habitats.

-That’s why GVI works collaboratively with local organisations to monitor and curb the effects of tourism on these natural environments, and contribute to dolphin and whale conservation in the area.
+That’s why GVI works collaboratively with local organisations to contribute to dolphin and whale conservation in the area.
 And our programs are aligned with the objectives set out in the United Nations Sustainable Development Goals (UN SDGs).

 GVI’s conservation efforts are also led by our badge of ethics, which represents our commitment to responsible and ethical best practices in all of our projects.

 What are you waiting for?
 Dive into cetacean conservation by becoming a volunteer in the Canary Islands of Spain.

 Our marine conservation efforts aim to protect marine creatures, big and small, and the natural life cycle of all life underwater.

 GVI Canary Islands dolphin and whale conservation programs set out a few key objectives in our efforts to safeguard marine life: